Build vs. Buy: Why Platform Teams Choose Omnistrate for Their Control Plane

-One of the most common questions for a developer-focused product is whether to build or buy.
+One of the most common questions for any developer-focused product is whether to build or buy.
 At first glance, building in-house seems to offer full control and customization, at the cost of significant time, resources, and ongoing maintenance—often diverting engineers from core product innovation.

 Build vs. Buy Illusion: Chasing Control at the Cost of Speed